 Important Information for I-20 Transfers

 If you wish to have your I-20 transferred, Please read the following information carefully.
-If you have questions about the information here, please ask an OIA advisor.
+If you have questions about the information here, please ask an OGE advisor.

 If you are graduating: your I-20 must be transferred no later than 60 days after the program end date on your I-20.
-Keep in mind that if you have time left on your I-20 after graduation, the OIA will likely shorten your program.
+You should plan accordingly and submit the request at least a few days before this deadline.
+Keep in mind that if you have time left on your I-20 after graduation, the OGE will likely shorten your program.
 Email communication about this will be sent to your @cmich.edu email.

-If you are nearing the end of your OPT: your I-20 must be transferred no later than 60 days after your OPT end date.
+If you are nearing the end of your period of OPT, including STEM OPT: your I-20 must be transferred before the end of your grace period, no later than 60 days after your USCIS authorized OPT/STEM OPT end date.
+Therefore, you must request the transfer with OGE at least 3 business days before the end of your grace period to allow for processing time.

 - If you are partway through your period of OPT: there is generally no strict deadline for this so long as your record is transferred to your new school when they need it.
 Talk to your new school about this.
 Make sure you also understand the information under the "OPT employment and I-20 transfer" heading